xpandit/pentaho-fc-plugin/README.md

 Check the downloads release notes [ReleaseArtifacts](https://github.com/xpandit/pentaho-fc-plugin/wiki/ReleaseArtifacts).

 # INFO #
-The master branch contains the development code for the Pentaho version 7.1.
-If you need for the Pentaho version 5, please, refer to the branch fusion_plugin_pentaho5.
+The master branch contains the development code for the Pentaho version 8.1.
+For Pentaho 7.0 or 8.0, refer to release 5.1.0, and for Pentaho 5.0, please, refer to the branch fusion_plugin_pentaho5.

 # Quick Start #
 [Download](http://www.xpand-it.com/fusioncharts-plugin-for-pentaho) latest release and look at the installation instructions on [Manual](https://github.com/xpandit/pentaho-fc-plugin/wiki/Manual).